 About Atefeh Einali

 Atefeh Einali currently resides in Manchester, UK.
 She is a PhD student in music composition at the University of Manchester.
-As graduate of the Art University of Tehran, she is also an active Santoor player and she has performed in the UK, Netherlands and Iran.
+As a graduate of the Art University of Tehran, she is also an active Santoor player and she has performed in the UK, Netherlands and Iran.
 She has also worked closely with performers, composers and lecturers, with various commissions such as the Psappha Composing for Sitar scheme and International Guitar Foundation (IGF).
-Currently she is one of the Associate composers in Non-classical project.
-Recently her creative process of her composition portrayed within the online edition of Audiograft - Oxford's annual festival of experimental music and sound art.
-Beside of that festival her piece "I am from nowhere" and the process of her composition released by Toward sounds online exhibition and Deutschlandfunk radio in Berlin, Germany.
-Currently she has been collaborating with ARC project to compose a piece for Flute and Harp and also she has been facilitating online workshops called "Music and Colours" for Rainbow Haven organisation who work for refugees.
+She worked as the Associate composer in Non-classical composition scheme project.
+She is currently working on a commission for the Bridges Chamber Orchestra in Frankfurt, Germany.
+Recently the creative process of her composition was portrayed in the online edition of Audiograft - Oxford's annual festival of experimental music and sound art.
+Besides of that festival her piece "I am from nowhere" and the process of her composition was released by Toward sounds online exhibition and Deutschlandfunk radio in Berlin, Germany.
+Currently, she has been collaborating with the ARC project to compose a piece for Flute and Harp and also she has been facilitating online workshops called "Music and Colours" for Rainbow Haven organisation who work for refugees.